cathei/Svelto.ECS.Schema/README.md

 ## Basic Usage
 ### Install
 Currently it is alpha stage, available on [NuGet](https://www.nuget.org/packages/Svelto.ECS.Schema/).
 While I don't recommend to use it on production, feel free to try it and please share me the experience!
-If you need help, you can either join [my Discord Channel](https://discord.gg/Dvak3QMj3n) or ping @cathei from [Svelto's Official Discord Channel](https://discord.gg/3qAdjDb).

 ### Need help?
+If you need help or want to give feedback, you can either join [my Discord Channel](https://discord.gg/Dvak3QMj3n) or ping @cathei from [Svelto's Official Discord Channel](https://discord.gg/3qAdjDb).

 ### Defining Descriptor
 Let's say you have basic understanding of general Entity-Component-System.